Naturalness of vanishing black-hole tides

 As we will see next, this property together with the absence of nonlinear contributions in the EFT matching computation, implies the vanishing of Love numbers for black holes, and the absence of running.

-\emph{Selection rules and vanishing and non-renormalization of static Love numbers of Schwarzschild black holes.--} We can now use these accidental symmetries to derive selection rules, and argue for the vanishing and non-renormalization of the nonlinear static tides of Schwarzschild black holes.
+{\bf {\em Selection rules: vanishing and non-renormalization of static Love numbers of Schwarzschild black holes.--}} We can now use these accidental symmetries to derive selection rules, and argue for the vanishing and non-renormalization of the nonlinear static tides of Schwarzschild black holes.
+As we will become clear later (see eq.~\eqref{eq:EBw}) the complex field $w$ allows to conveniently capture all the electric and magnetic responses, encoded by its real and imaginary parts respectively.

 In the presence of a source $w_{\rm src} \sim r^\ell$, the dimensionless static Love numbers $k_\ell$ are usually defined as the coefficient of the $(2\ell+1)$-th term in the Post-Newtonian (PN) expansion of the linear response (or ``tail'') of the field